 Optimize your SEO

-You have to make sure that you provide clear navigation and a strong site structure if you want search engines to index your site easily.
+If you want search engines to readily index your site, you must offer easy navigation and a solid site layout.
 This is why you need to give importance of SEO if you want to revive your dying blog.
 Optimizing your blog’s SEO will provide your visitors with a good experience and at the same time, this will also increase and encourage more repeat visits.
 Organic traffic is what you should aim for if you want your blog to sustain it in the long run.
 Arm yourself with an extensive technical knowledge and understanding of SEO.
 Once you learn how SEO works, you can be guaranteed that your blog will be revived for the better.

 Remove or update any outdated content